Mañjula: Biography

 In the introductory verse of Laghu-mānasa, Mañjula describes himself as a Brahmana of the Bharadvaja gotra.
 He calls himself the "best among the Brahmanas", which according to his commentator Yallaya, means that he was a teacher (acharya) by profession.
 He or his commentators do not provide any information about his ancestry or education.

 Mañjula adopted the noon of 10 March 932 CE as the epoch of computation in his Laghu-mānasa, which suggests that he started writing the work around this time, and was likely born in the early 10th century CE.

 The place of Mañjula's residence is not known.
 Prashasti-dhara of Kashmir in the north wrote the first commentary on his Laghu-mānasa, 26 years after he had composed the text.
 However, the text was most popular in present-day Andhra Pradesh and Kerala, where commentaries in Sanskrit as well regional languages (Telugu and Malayalam) were written on it.

 Mañjula generally follows Aryabhata I, but does not belong to any particular school of astronomy: he sometimes follows Brahmagupta as well.
 His Laghu-mānasa appears to derive information from Aryabhata's various works (c.
 500), Brahmagupta's Brahma-sphuta-siddhanta (c.
 628 CE), and Lata-deva's Surya-siddhanta (6th century).
 It also appears that the works of Lalla and Vateshvara (born 880 CE) were available to Mañjula, and he borrowed from them.
-For example, Mañjula's rules for calculating hte path of Mars are exactly same as the ones found in some manuscripts of Lalla's Shishya-dhi-vrddhida.
+For example, Mañjula's rules for calculating the path of Mars are exactly same as the ones found in some manuscripts of Lalla's Shishya-dhi-vrddhida.
 Similarly, he seems to have borrowed the second lunar correction from some work of Vateshvara, as suggested by Yallaya.

 According to Yallaya, the elderly people of his time said:

 Yallaya lived near Addanki, present day Andhra Pradesh and was a student of Sūrya, son of Bālāditya.